deejlaal/googler-bot-reddit/README.md

 1. A server where the bot program can be run
 2. Python 3.x run-time.
 If you are not fully familiar with Python ecosystem, the simplest way would be to install the Anaconda distribution on your server.
 Instructions here: https://docs.anaconda.com/anaconda/install/
 3. Python packages needed for the program to function.
 The ones needed are praw, re and configparser.

+### Note: If you have installed Anaconda, you'll only need to install "praw" package manually since rest of the required packages are available in Anaconda by default.

+## Configuring the bot
+Open "praw.ini" file in any text editor and specify the necessary values as decribed in the file itself.
+There are additional comments in the file that provide additional details.
+Please read through them and configure accordingly.

+## Running the bot
+Once the praw.ini configuration has been completed, simply launch command prompt (Windows) or Terminal/Shell (Mac/Unix) and execute the following command:

+python path/to/bot/code/googleR_bot_reddit.py

+### Note: DONOT close the command window after executing the above command.
+In order for the bot to run continuously, the window needs to remain open.
+If you don't like to see a window being open all the time, use this help guide to run the python script in background: https://www.geeksforgeeks.org/running-python-program-in-the-background/